 Overview

 Social Security benefits for retirees are paid out from a trust fund called the Old-Age and Survivors Insurance (OASI) Trust Fund.
-The U.S. didn't begin taxing distributions from the 50 year-old program until 1984 (Reagan) following the passage of the Social Security Amendments, which were signed into law to keep the program solvent.
+The U.S. didn't begin taxing distributions from the 50 year-old program until 1984 when Reagan passed the Social Security Amendments which were signed into law to keep the program solvent.
 The revenue from these taxes goes right back into the trust fund.
 We face a similar challenge today, with the Congressional Budget Office projecting the fund will be depleted at the end of fiscal year 2033.
 At that point, beneficiaries would face a 25% reduction in benefits unless Congress acts to address the shortfall.

 A recent policy proposal has been to end taxation of Social Security benefits.
-It is always politically attractive to give tax breaks to large chunks of the voter base, however, with the current debt and deficit situation it doesn't seem wise to add another $100 billion to the deficit.
+It is always politically attractive to give tax breaks to large chunks of the voter base.
+However, with the current debt and deficit situation it doesn't seem wise to add another $100 billion to the nation's yearly nut.
 Is there another way to get a political win without bankrupting the country?

 One Solution